dojo/widget-core/README.md

 #### Meta

-Widget meta is used to access information that you would normally only have access to on a DOM element.
-For example, the dimensions of an HTML node.
+Widget meta is used to access additional information about the widget, usually information only available through the rendered DOM element - for example, the dimensions of an HTML node.
 You can access and respond to meta data during a widget's render operation.

 ```typescript
 class TestWidget extends WidgetBase<WidgetProperties> {